qxf2/selenium-beginners/readme.md

 --------
 Learn Selenium using examples for beginners
 --------
 Selenium lets you control the browser through a script.
 Selenium lets you interact with browsers in a manner similar to real users interacting with browsers.
 We present small code samples that help you learn selenium from scratch using Python.

-There are example code for some of the most commonly performed actions on a webpage like navigating to a URL, fill in the text, click buttons, hover over elements, choose drop downs, validate text, etc.
+These are example code for some of the most commonly performed actions on a webpage like navigating to a URL, fill in the text, click buttons, hover over elements, choose drop downs, validate text, etc.

 --------
 Motivation for creating this repository